Digital Workplace Services

 Device infra and life cycle management

-• Persona-based DaaS
+• Persona-based device-as-a-service

 Workplace security and user privacy

-• Threat monitoring through user and entity behavioral analytics, endpoint forensics
+• Threat analytics, endpoint forensics

 Employee experience platforms